Skip to content

 ./json_program

-When we run this program it should output the following to the console:
+When we run this program, it should display the following output in the console:

 Game Title: My New Game